BioMatsuri/BioMatsuri/docs/en/workshops/artificial-cells/index.md

 # Artificial Cells

 ::: tip GOALS
-- Extract DNA from Strawberries
-- Understand that DNA is the basis of all known life
-- Learn how to use Test Tubes
+- Learn how to do Spherification
 :::

 ### Kit Content